pingidentity/pingidentity-devops-getting-started/20-kubernetes/cloud/amazon/README.md

 ###############
 ```

->Note: Capture the VPC and Subnet ID's to be used in fute steps
+>Note: Capture the VPC and Subnet ID's to be used in future steps

-## Creating a Security Group for the Cluster
+### Creating a Security Group for the Cluster
 Now that we have brought a cluster up, you should create a security group to protect the VPC.

 >Note: Again, your AWS ID/Role needs to have the authorization created within AWS to create a